Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 22.24.41 UTC
+- WIB: Jumat, 24 Januari 2025 23.29.23 UTC
-- WITA: Jumat, 24 Januari 2025 23.24.41 UTC
+- WITA: Sabtu, 25 Januari 2025 00.29.23 UTC
-- WIT: Sabtu, 25 Januari 2025 00.24.41 UTC
+- WIT: Sabtu, 25 Januari 2025 01.29.23 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: success
+Kategori: technology